 Staying physically active is an important part of maintaining good mental health.
 Particularly for anxiety, one of the fastest ways to get out of your head is into your body.
 Body scan meditations are also good for the same principle.

-You will also be able to find lots of free or donation based live and recorded fitness and yoga classes online right now.
-If you’re able to make small donations that’s a wonderful way to support self-employed fitness trainers and yoga teachers who have lost their main income so suddenly.
+Free and low cost classes online: You will also be able to find lots of free, donation based or low cost fitness and yoga classes online right now.
+If you’re able to make donations or payments that’s a wonderful way to support self-employed fitness trainers and yoga teachers who have lost their main income so suddenly.

 Some Good News

-Around the world we’ve seen positive climate change reports as we collectively pause on our travel, production and consumption habits and let the planet breathe.
+Positive climate change: Around the world we’ve seen positive climate change reports as we collectively pause on our travel, production and consumption habits and let the planet breathe.
 This report on NASA's website explores reduced air pollution and lower carbon dioxide emissions in areas under coronavirus quarantine.
-Air pollution in UK cities is falling - echoed in many other places in the world - but contrary to many reports, dolphins have not reappeared in Venice's canals.
+Air pollution in UK cities is falling - echoed in many other places in the world - but contrary to many reports, dolphins have not reappeared in Venice's canals and Bill Gates did not pen a beautiful message about the what the pandemic is teaching us.
 We fact check everything.

 Know a free mental well-being resource we should consider adding?